agiordan101/codingame_chess/README.md

 - Next steps :

-    * Rename MinMaxAgent to MinMaxAlphaBetaAgent, and MinMaxIterDeepAgent to MinMaxAgent
     * Create BbMmPv
     * Optimize BitBoard :
         * Create revert_last_move() method by saving a copy of the last board.
 Each recurcive instance of the MinMax function will need to revert ONE move, no more (while looping on the current available moves)